HoffmanGeospatial/hoffmangeospatial.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Professional website of Dallas Hoffman, GISP.
+subtitle: Professional website of Dallas Hoffman, <a href="https://www.gisci.org/">GISP.</a>

 profile:
   align: right